Are Energy Drinks Allowed on a Carnivore Diet?

 The link and coupon code should work for all products on the KION website,

 For most people on a carnivore diet, I would say you could have an occasional energy drink, and there wouldn’t be any issues.
+That’s just my opinion, and Carnivore Purists will say, “hell no.”

 However, if you constantly want to have energy drinks all the time, then I would suggest other things are going on that you need to resolve.

-In a perfect world, you wouldn’t need or have the cravings, and the carnivore diet would be fairly simple to execute, which brings me to the point that some of us need a little coaching to help us along.
+In a perfect world, you wouldn’t need or have the cravings, and the carnivore diet would be pretty simple to execute, which brings me to the point that some of us need a little coaching to help us along.

 Our YouTube channel also offers some fun recipes and carnivore content to help you on your journey.